stevemutuura/bd-exceptions-virtual-assistant/README.md

 # Exceptions: Virtual Assistant

 We are going to begin building a virtual assistant which can react differently to keywords.
-Many virtual assistants will wake for a 'wake' keyword, often the name of the assistant, then begin listening for further instructions before giving assistance.
+Many virtual assistants will wait for a 'wake' keyword, often the name of the assistant, then begin listening for further instructions before giving assistance.
 This usually involves Natural Language Processing, which involves